wearearima/blog/_posts/en/2020-05-12-mutation-testing.markdown

   }
 ```

 Our tests will continue to pass[^2].
-We also continue with a high x% coverage...
+We also continue with a high % coverage...
 Everything is perfect!

 [^2]: Try it for yourself, the code is available [here](https://github.com/wearearima/time-report-app/tree/feature/02_tests_for_testing_purposes)